 Creating strong HR confidentiality practices

 Proper redaction is essential, but it's just one component of a comprehensive HR data protection strategy.
+HR professionals must carefully consider when to disclose information, taking into account privacy concerns and legal considerations to ensure sensitive data is only shared under appropriate circumstances.
 Let's look at the broader systems needed to create a secure information environment.

 Data access rules and guidelines